 According to Instagram’s Guidelines, a good part of hashtags are banned for use within the app, for quite obvious reasons.
 However, you need to be careful with using hashtags, as using these banned hashtags can result in a ban.

 8. User Complaints

-Of course, any user complaint to your content will be taken seriously by Instagram and can result in a Ban for your account.
+Of course, any user complaint about your content will be taken seriously by Instagram and can result in a ban on your account.
 People can report your content very easily, so you should be careful to not offend anyone with your content.
 It could easily leave you empty-handed.